The Pitch (Seinfeld)

-"The Pitch" is the 43rd episode of the sitcom Seinfeld.
+"The Pitch" is the 43rd episode of the NBC sitcom Seinfeld.
 It is the third episode of the fourth season.
 It aired on September 16, 1992.
 Its original airing was as part of a one-hour episode, with "The Ticket" as the second half.
-In this episode, NBC executives express interest in Jerry doing a TV series, so Jerry and George work on a pitch for the proposed show.
-At NBC, Jerry inadvertently tips off "Crazy" Joe Davola that Kramer is having a party without having invited him.
+In this episode, Jerry is invited to pitch a TV show to NBC, and George conceives a "show about nothing", kicking off the main story arc of season 4.
+Jerry has a run-in with "Crazy" Joe Davola, a writer who needs psychiatric treatment, and draws Davola's wrath upon himself and Kramer.